New campground now open just outside of Dubuque

-County staff today opened the campground at Heritage Pond, 11330 Rupp Hollow Road just outside of Dubuque.
+County staff on Friday opened the campground at Heritage Pond, 11330 Rupp Hollow Road just outside of Dubuque.

 “We think it’s going to be pretty popular,” said Brian Preston, executive director of the Dubuque County Conservation Board.